azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 ## Overview

 In this lab we will be creating a simple template using Visual Studio Code.
 We will then be deploying it into a resource group using Azure CLI 2.0.
-We will then factor some of the resource's values up into the parameters section.
+We will then factor some of the resource's values up into the parameters section, and then make use of the variables section to introduce some additional functionality.

+The lab will make use of the storage account resources, which is one of the simpler ones available on the Azure platform.

 ## Pre-reqs